lampepfl/progfun-wiki/ToolsSetup.md

 Verify that sbt is installed correctly: open the Command Prompt and type `sbt sbt-version`, you should see the version number of sbt.
 If you have problems installing sbt, ask for help on the forums.

-## Installing Eclipse and the Scala IDE
+## Installing Eclipse and the Scala IDE (Linux / Mac OS X / Windows)

 <p>&nbsp;</p>
 <p class="bigwarn">Important note:</p>